USS Gantner: 1946–1949

 For the next three years she was based at San Diego, largely employed as an amphibious warfare training ship for Marines.
 From 26 January to 6 March 1946 she made a cruise from San Diego with the 1st Marine Division Reconnaissance Detachment for cold weather maneuvers that took her to Kodiak, Juneau, Tolstoi Bay and Clarence Strait, Alaska.
 Her amphibious schedule on the California coast was again interrupted on 28 October–18 November 1948 by a cruise northward to act as guard ship on weather and air-sea rescue patrol station for Navy patrol planes scouting north to Seattle, and thence back to San Francisco.

 Gantner resumed her amphibious training out of San Diego until 19 January 1949 when she sailed for Shanghai, China.
-She reached her destination on 14 February and served on station at the Chinese ports of Shanghai, Nanking and Tsingtao.
+She reached her destination on 14 February and served on station at the Chinese ports of Shanghai, Nanking and Qingdao.
 Departing the last named port on 7 April, she accompanied the escort carrier Rendova (CVE-114) to Yokosuka, Japan, then sailed via Guam and Pearl Harbor for the west coast, arriving at San Diego on 4 May 1949.